qiyuqy/qiyuqy.github.io/_pages/about.md

 ---

 Welcome!
 I am a PhD candidate in Marketing at the Wharton School, University of Pennsylvania.
-I will be joining Lee Kong Chian School of Business, Singapore Management University in July, 2021.
+I will be joining the Lee Kong Chian School of Business, Singapore Management University in July, 2021.
 Here is my [CV](https://www.dropbox.com/s/ujy7djvkhqefzq2/CV_Qi_20210109.pdf?dl=0).

 **Research Interests**